Pithikos/rest-framework-roles/README.md

   - Backwards compativility with DRF's `permission_classes`.
   - Decoupling and abstracting all permission logic away from your models and views.

-The framework provides `view_permissions` as an alternative to `permission_classes`, which in our opinion makes things much more intuitive and also provides greater security by adding the permission checking between the views and the middleware of Django and captures edge-cases like redirections which overwise can expose unnoticed security holes.
+The framework provides `view_permissions` as an alternative to `permission_classes`, which in our opinion makes things much more intuitive and also provides greater security by adding the permission checking between the views and the middleware of Django.
+Effectively this allows to automatically capture edge-cases like redirections which overwise can expose unnoticed security holes.
+By using the least-privilege principle it also ensures that **by default any new API endpoint you create is secure**.

 Note that `DEFAULT_PERMISSIONS_CLASSES` is patched so by default all endpoints will be denied access by simply installing this.